opensafely/documentation/docs/actions-scripts.md

 === "Stata"

     ```stata
-    // stata cannot handle compressed csv files directly, so unzip first to a plain csv file
+    // stata cannot handle compressed CSV files directly, so unzip first to a plain CSV file
     // the unzipped file will be discarded when the action finishes.
     !gunzip output/input.csv.gz
-    // now import the uncompressed csv using delimited
+    // now import the uncompressed CSV using delimited
     import delimited using output/input.csv

     // save in compressed dta.gz format